Philips 929002398602

 Binding

-By default, the device is bound to the coordinator, but it can also be used to directly control other lights and switches in the network (see guide on bindingopen in new window).
+By default, the device is bound to the coordinator, but it can also be used to directly control other lights and switches in the network (see guide on binding).

 As the device is sleeping by default, you will need to wake it up after sending the bind/unbind command by pressing any button.